kanisterio/kanister/docs/tasks/argo.rst

 .. code-block:: bash

-  kubectl logs [NAME_OF_MYSQL_CRON_WORKFLOW_POD] -n argo
+  kubectl logs <NAME_OF_MYSQL_CRON_WORKFLOW_POD> -n argo

 If this pod was not created, examine the logs of the Argo Workflow Controller in the ``argo`` namespace.

 .. code-block:: bash

-  kubectl logs [NAME_OF_WORKFLOW_CONTROLLER] -n argo
+  kubectl logs <NAME_OF_WORKFLOW_CONTROLLER> -n argo

-If the logs mention that you have not granted the right permissions to the ServiceAccounts, circle back to Step 4 and check the names of your ServiceAccounts and namespaces.
+If the logs mention that you have not granted the right permissions to the ServiceAccounts, circle back to Step 4 and verify your RBAC configuration.
+Your ServiceAccount should have access to the requested resources.

 .. code-block:: bash

   kubectl get serviceaccounts -n argo

 Cleanup
 =======